Marah Louw is a South African singer and actress who began singing at the age of 10 with the choir Imilonji Kantu.

 In 2016 she began starring in the Mzansi Magic telenovela The Queen.

-M-Net then issued a statement that expressed disappointed in Marah’s irresponsible behaviour.
+M-Net then issued a statement that expressed disappointment in Marah’s irresponsible behavior.

 While M-Net acknowledged and accepted Louw’s apology, Lani Lombard, M-Net’s communications manager, confirmed that the company would not take any action against Marah.

-M-Net also officially informed all the Idols SA cast and crew that the company would not, under any circumstances, tolerate behaviour on set that could tarnish the reputation of the production.
+M-Net also officially informed all the Idols SA cast and crew that the company would not, under any circumstances, tolerate behavior on set that could tarnish the reputation of the production.